 Cohesion Sheffield is actively looking for ways to bring communities in Sheffield together and reduce crime rates with collective efforts.

-On Monday October 16, Cohesion Sheffield was launched by the Lords Mayor of Sheffield, Coun Anne Murphy, at Sheffield Winter Gardens.
+On Monday October 16, Cohesion Sheffield was launched by the Lord Mayor of Sheffield, Coun Anne Murphy, at Sheffield Winter Gardens.

 It established a citywide “Cohesion Strategic Framework for Action”, aiming to make Sheffield a place where everyone feels welcome and treated with dignity and respect.